KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 Each animation will be imported as a single action, with multiple slots if the animation affects multiple objects.
 One slot will be created for TRS, one for shape keys, etc...

+You can find more information about action slots in :doc:`Animation </animation/actions>`.

 .. note::

    There is currently no way to see the non-animated pose of a model that had animations.